breuner/elbencho/README.md

 make -j $(nproc) S3_SUPPORT=1 AWS_INCLUDE_DIR=/usr/local/include/ AWS_LIB_DIR=/usr/local/lib64/
 ```

+##### TLS Certificate Verification

+The certificate of an `https://` S3 endpoint is verified against the system trust store.
+Add `--s3insecure` to skip the verification, which test setups typically need because they use self-signed certificates or address the endpoint by IP address instead of the hostname in the certificate.

 #### GPU-Direct S3-over-RDMA (cuObject) Support

 The `--cuobj` option performs single-part S3 GET/PUT using NVIDIA's cuObject (`cuObjClient`) API — the object-storage counterpart of `--cufile` (GDS).
 The object payload moves out-of-band over RDMA (directly to/from GPU memory when `--gpuids` is given, otherwise host/CPU memory), while a small body-less HTTP control request carries the `x-amz-rdma-*` protocol headers.
 It requires an RDMA-capable S3 endpoint that implements that protocol.